Natural orbital impurity solver for real-frequency properties at finite temperature: Conclusion and outlook

 \section{Conclusion and outlook}

-In conclusion, we have extended the natural orbital impurity solver to finite temperatures by constructing different natural orbitals for each sector.
-We have found that the minimum energy of each sector and the Green function are well approximated within this scheme at low but finite temperatures.
-We have examined the accuracy of our result for the small cluster against direct ED calculation and obtained a good agreement.
+In conclusion, we have extended the natural orbital impurity solver to finite temperatures by constructing different natural orbitals for each sector in the ED.
+We have found that the minimum energy of each sector and the Green function are well approximated by this scheme at low but finite temperatures.
+We have examined the accuracy of our result for the small cluster against the direct ED calculation and obtained a good agreement.
 We have also shown that the smooth spectrum can be obtained with a large number of bath sites.
-Then, we have calculated real-frequency properties for the two-dimensional Hubbard model.
-Our results demonstrate the usefulness of the natural orbital framework for obtaining the real frequency information at finite temperatures.
+Then, we have calculated real-frequency and transport properties for the two-dimensional Hubbard model.
+Our results demonstrate the usefulness of the natural orbital framework for obtaining these information at finite temperatures.

-The ED itself has no difficulty for the low temperature calculations, but when used as a DMFT impurity solver, it has severe limitations due to the finite bath site fitting.
-The natural orbital scheme removes this problem and we can take the advantage of the original strength of the ED for low temperature calculations.
+\mk{While the ED itself is efficient at low temperatures,} when used as a DMFT impurity solver, it \mk{encounters (in the DMFT self-consistent loop) a difficulty in accurately fitting the dynamical mean field with a small number of bath sites particularly at low temperatures.} The natural orbital scheme removes this problem \mk{by incorporating many bath degrees of freedom} so that we can take the advantage of the original strength of the ED for low temperature calculations.

-In this paper, we constructed the different natural orbitals at each sector for describing the accurate ground state, while it may not be suitable for excited states in each sector.
-In this sense, the current treatment may still suffer from the finite size effect which would become important at higher temperatures.
-Constructing the different natural orbitals even for each excited state may accelerate the convergence against $n_{\rm L}$ (i.e., reducing the finite size effect).
+In this paper, we construct distinct natural orbitals for different sectors, and in each sector, we use a fixed set of natural orbitals constructed for describing the accurate ground state.
+Like the finite temperature ED, we consider multiple eigenstates of ${\cal H}_{\rm I}$ in each sector on the basis of these fixed natural orbitals, while they may not be suitable for \mk{describing} excited states of the whole system: ${\cal H}_{\rm I}+{\cal H}_{\rm chain}$.
+In this sense, the current treatment may still suffer from the finite size effect which would become \mk{more} important at higher temperatures \mk{(as shown in Appendix)}.
+Constructing different natural orbitals for each excited state may accelerate the convergence against $n_{\rm L}$ (i.e., reduce the finite size effect).

-While the present work focuses on the extension to finite temperatures, the extension to multi-orbitals is also important for the application to real materials and this is another direction of future study.
-There, it is expected that we can easily take off-diagonal elements and general type interactions into account.
+While the present work focuses on the extension to finite temperatures, the extension to multi-orbitals is also important for the application to real materials.
+This is another direction of future study.
+In such applications, the ED has an important advantage in dealing with off-diagonal elements and general-type interactions, which would cause a severe negative sign problem in the CT-QMC methods. \mk{Another promising direction is the extension to the cluster DMFT calculation, which can take spatial fluctuation effect into account with high energy resolution.}